 Ko-Fi is a 'virtual tip jar' for creators.
 It allows people who enjoy your work to support you by donating a small amount, roughly the price of a coffee.

-I've created some free printables to make your blogging life easier, including blog post planners and an upload schedule.
+I've created some free printables to make your blogging life easier, including a checklist ebook, blog post planners and an upload schedule.
 You can view and download them here.